Inland Marine Insurance

 Custom coverage for unique equipment or hard-to-value tools

-Black icon of document with shield and checkmark, symbolizing protection and agreement.
+Black document icon with a shield and a checkmark, symbolizing security and protection.

 Flexible policy structures for installation floaters or scheduled items

-Silhouette of a head with a lightbulb inside, representing an idea or innovation.
+Silhouette of a head with a glowing light bulb, representing an idea or thought.

 Local knowledge of theft risk and jobsite hazards in Greater Los Angeles

-Black and white icon of a construction worker with a wrench and hammer.
+Black silhouette of a worker wearing a hard hat, holding a wrench and a hammer.

 Options to bundle with property or contractors insurance